 They can’t tell me how to do this adult-proofing, but direct me instead to “the Alzheimer’s website”.
 Seriously, you don’t know the address or even the organization’s name?
 Isn’t there a handout you can give families?
 Do you assume everyone has internet access?
 Don’t you have a helpful tidbit you can share?
 Just one?

-manage to refrain from telling them that I’m also a published researcher, writer, and speaker on how and why Medical Practitioners Can Provide Relationship-Centered Care to Patients and Their Families
+stop short and refrained from telling them that I’m also a published researcher, writer, and speaker on how and why Medical Practitioners Can Provide Relationship-Centered Care to Patients and Their Families

 , and that I’d come do a Hospital Inservice on the topic, for free.